 Turmeric - Curcuma Longa

 This Turmeric (Curcuma longa) monograph is an excerpt from the first edition of Dr. Sharol's book "Herbal Medicine From The Heart of The Earth."
-You can purchase the third edition of this book with additional herbs, as well as updated and expanded information in Dr. Sharol's Book Store.
+You can purchase the 2020, third edition of this book with an expanded materia medica/monograph section, herbal formulas and directions on making herbal products in Dr. Sharol's Book Store.
 You receive free shipping in the USA.
+The expanded 3rd edition materia medica, and additional herbal tidbits are also available as a kindle ebook at Amazon and details on this e-book are here.

 Turmeric - Curcuma longa in the Zingiberaceae or Ginger family